 - Promptly report known violations of any professional standard by other nursing students to a College of Nursing official.

-Students in the College of Nursing are also expected to follow the Ohio Board of Nursing regulations prescribed in Rule 4723-5-12 of the Ohio Administrative Code as outlined here: http://codes.ohio.gov/oac/4723-5-12v1
+Licensed RN students in the College of Nursing are also expected to follow the Ohio Board of Nursing regulations prescribed in Rule 4723-4-06 (standards of nursing practice promoting patient safety) of the Ohio Administrative Code as outlined here: http://codes.ohio.gov/oac/4723-4-06v1